 How do you ensure the webinar content doesn’t go to waste?

 Well, a great way to do this is by converting your webinar into a YouTube video tutorial.
 Not only will this help to ensure that your content stays evergreen, but it will also satisfy your site visitors’ cravings.

 2).
 Create a SlideShare Presentation

 Some members of your audience may not fancy reading long lines of statistics or quotes.
 As such, you should try transforming this type of content into visually appealing slides.
 This will help you to present your content in an easy-to-read format and drive more engagement.

-Pro Tip: If you aren’t sure how to create professional slides, photo editing apps such as Canva are a great place to start.
+Pro Tip: If you aren’t sure how to create professional slides or edit photos, apps like Adobe and Canva are a great place to start.

 3).
 Create Infographics

 Although PowerPoint slides are great, you can take your content a notch higher by turning it into infographics.
 When it comes to the world of content creation, infographics are like a magic wand that can transform even the drollest content into a colorful, easy-to-read information hub.